 The UK Subsidy Control Regime

 Until the UK left the European Union, the EU's State aid rules controlled how UK and discretionary EU funding was provided to enterprises and entities that engage in economic activities.
-Now the UK has left the EU, it is no longer bound by the State aid rules (except when Article 10 of the Northern Ireland Protocol applies) and is developing its own domestic subsidy control regime.
+Now the UK has left the EU, it is no longer bound by the State aid rules (except when Article 10 of the Northern Ireland Protocol applies) and has developed its own domestic subsidy control regime.

 The Subsidy Control Act 2022

-The Subsidy Control Act 2022 provides a new framework for the provision of subsidies which will build on the provisions in the subsidy control chapters of the Trade and Co-operation Agreement, which have applied in the interim of the UK’s exit from the EU.
+The Subsidy Control Act 2022 provides the framework for the provision of subsidies and builds on the provisions in the subsidy control chapters of the Trade and Co-operation Agreement, which applied in the interim after the UK’s exit from the EU.